Right To Buy Mortgage Scheme

 - It's your only, or main, home.
 So you'll need to be living in the property.

 - The property is self-contained.
-In other words, you don't share any rooms – such as your kitchen, bathroom and toilet – with people outside your household.
+In other words, you don't share any rooms – such as your kitchen, bathroom and toilet – with people outside your immediate household.

-If you share your tenancy with somebody else, it is possible to make a joint application under the Right to Buy scheme.
-Alternatively, you can also make an application with up to three family members who've lived with you for the past 12 months – even if they don't share your tenancy.
+A joint application could be with someone you share your tenancy with, or a spouse/civil partner.
+Alternatively, you can make a joint application with up to three family members who have lived with you for the past 12 months – even if they don't share your tenancy.

-See the Gov.uk website for more information on eligibility or skip to our section on how to apply.
+Also see the Gov.uk website for more information on eligibility or skip to our section on how to apply.

 I live in an ex-council home.
 Can I apply for Right to Buy?